 - The price is affordable.

-- You can use these to wipe down faces and hands without suds or a lot of residue.
+- You can use these on faces and hands without extra suds or residue.

 - They aren’t quite as wet as many other brands are.